Cordell Hull Dam tailwater area closes for bluff stabilization project

 |Downloads:

-This work, Cordell Hull Dam tailwater area closes for bluff stabilization project, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cordell Hull Dam tailwater area closes for bluff stabilization project, by Noe Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.